FlorianFasmeyer/resnets-in-tensorflow2/README.md

-# ResNets in Tensorflow 2.0 on CIFAR-10 with synergistic activation functions.
+# ResNets in Tensorflow 2.0 with synergistic activation functions.

 This variation from Szymon Mikler's original ResNets in Tensorflow 2.0 allows for synergistic activation functions.